-Parent student loan borrowers are only eligible for interest-only and immediate loan payments.
+Parent loan borrowers are only eligible for interest-only and immediate loan payments.

 Borrowers, particularly those with no credit history, can improve their chances of qualifying for a loan by adding a cosigner to their loan application.
+SoFi reports that undergraduate loan applications with cosigners are fives times as likely to be approved.
 As borrowers build their credit scores and incomes, they may be eligible for a cosigner release, in which they remove the cosigner from the loan.
 Borrowers can apply for cosigner release after making 24 consecutive monthly payments on time.